Is a back number and stupid (7)

 'stupid' is the definition.

-'back' says the letters should be written in reverse.
+'back' says the letters should be written backwards.

 'number' becomes 'nine' (nine is a kind of number).